 Twitter handle: @thom_starkFacebook page: https://www.facebook.com/AmericanSulla

-Goodreads author pagehttps://www.goodreads.com/author/show/8265262.Thom_Stark
+Goodreads author page: https://www.goodreads.com/author/show/8265262.Thom_Stark

 LinkedIn: https://www.linkedin.com/profile/view?id=886867